 If required, prior to your return to the United States a PCR test will be organized for you in Israel.

 Yes.
 It’s mandatory for you to have travel insurance for any domestic flight to your gateway city of departure.
 We also recommend adding travel insurance which can cover the cost of lost/stolen baggage, cameras, phones, and so on.
 We recommend buying this travel insurance (which also includes health insurance in its package).

 Yes.
 It’s mandatory for you to have health insurance that is valid in Israel for the duration of the trip and also covers COVID-19.
 If you already have extended health coverage, or you purchase a plan for this trip, you’ll be required to submit this information to us.

 Can I extend my flight and stay in Israel after my trip is over?

-You will probably be able to extend your flight through the airline company.
+If you have been fully vaccinated within 6 months* of your arrival to Israel, you will be able to extend your flight through the airline company.
 Keep in mind that if you are not planning to return with your group on the same flight you must make your changes before the conclusion of the trip and before the group return date.
 You will be responsible for your own PCR test prior to returning to the US.
-Note that traveling to other countries after the trip is not permitted this season because the permit they have for entering Israel is only for one entry to Israel.
+If you are found positive for Covid within your extension period, you will be responsible for your own quarantine arrangements.
+Note that traveling to other countries after the trip is not permitted this season because the permit for entering Israel is only for one entry.
 Participants with Israeli passport do not need a permit, so they can travel.